AdobeDocs/campaign-standard.en/help/integrating/using/using-triggers-in-campaign.md

    ![](assets/remarketing_4.png)

-1. If a propensity scoring is defined in Analytics (see the [Experience Cloud documentation](https://marketing.adobe.com/resources/help/en_US/insight/client/c_visitor_propensity.html)), you can choose not to send the message if the customer has a high probability of coming back to the website in the near future.
-The content of the score and the threshold is available in the content of the payload so that you can use those values to personalize the message.
-To use this option, check the box at the bottom of the screen.
-The clients with a strong probability of coming back to the site in the near future will not receive a message.
 1. Click the **[!UICONTROL Publish]** button to start publishing the trigger event.
 1. If you need to make a change in your trigger schema even after publishing your trigger event, click the **[!UICONTROL Update schema]** button to retrieve the latest changes.